MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-export-import-folders.md

        ![Fields and Save command highlighted](media/export-import-5.PNG "Fields and Save command highlighted")

-4. Add the folders as components of your solution:
+4. To add the folders as components of your solution:

     1. Select **Add Existing** > **Folder**.